Yuanjing-Wei/INSTRUCTSCORE_Blog/InstructScore blog.md

 For example, if a report has four error annotations, each with four fields: error type, location, severity level (major/minor), and explanation, 16 fields in total.
 If one global plus one local failure mode is observed, the alignment score would be 11/16.
 This structured approach allows for a detailed and systematic evaluation of the diagnostic report's accuracy, enhancing the reliability of INSTRUCTSCORE's text quality assessments.

 ### Refinement with Meta-Feedback
 The alignment scores generated by GPT-4 are used to further fine-tune the Exp-Generator.
 Specifically, the model input can be expressed as hypothesis h_i with reference k_i.
-For each input pair (h_i, k_i), the model employs top p sampling to create multiple potential diagnostic outputs, labeled as {o1, o2, ..., on}.
+For each input pair (h_i, k_i), the model employs top p sampling to sample multiple potential diagnostic outputs, labeled as {o1, o2, ..., on}.
 The diagnostic output that yields the best alignment score, as determined by GPT-4's feedback, is then selected for further refinement of the Exp-Generator.
-This output, denoted as oaligned = {t_aligned, l_aligned, se_aligned, e_aligned}, is used to fine-tune the Exp-Generator, enhancing its ability to produce accurate diagnostic reports.
+This output, denoted as o_aligned = {t_aligned, l_aligned, se_aligned, e_aligned}, is used to fine-tune the Exp-Generator, enhancing its ability to produce accurate diagnostic reports.

 This self-training and automatic critique pipeline is designed to improve the accuracy of the diagnostic reports.
 By aligning these reports more closely with human evaluation, the model aims to reduce failure modes and achieve better alignment with human judgments.
-The refinement process is mathematically defined as L(oaligned, x, y) = − log P(oaligned|y, x; θ), where θ represents the trainable parameters of the Exp-Generator.
+The refinement process is mathematically defined as L(o_aligned, x, y) = − log P(o_aligned|y, x; θ), where θ represents the trainable parameters of the Exp-Generator.

 ## Experiment
 ### Research Questions and Setup